 We do have other costs indirectly involved in the collection of clothing.
 As a company striving to promote best practice in the clothing collection sector, we are also levy-paying members of the Fundraising Regulator and Institute of Fundraising (IoF).
 We also apply for a House to House Collection Licence from over 500 local authority councils for each of our partner charities without a National Exemption Order, and send a notification letter on behalf of our partner charities with a National Exemption Order.

 Due to the sometimes-deemed controversial nature of charity profits and spending, we had our returns independently explored by Intelligent Giving, specifically looking at how clothing collections fared as a justifiable fundraising method.
-The evaluation proved it is an efficient and effect way of raising funds for charity.
+The evaluation proved it is an efficient and effective way of raising funds for charity.

 Our return on investment was calculated at £10.83 for every £1 spent, which was found to be more than acceptable, especially as we require zero investment from our partner charities.